-Plan of development
+Plan of Development

 A detailed plan, including graphics, text and tables that collectively accompanies a development application.
+A Plan of Development details matters such as:

+- " lot layout

-A Plan of Development details lot layout, the form and density of development, landscape intent and building control requirements.
+- " the form and density of development

+- " landscape intent

+- " building control requirements including universal design and sustainability considerations relating to water and energy use, passive design and materials.